Ault Baie de Somme: 10 things to know

 Ault baie de Somme

-Attention to the title of Bay of the Somme for Ault.
-Ault is enclosed on one side by the Mormon chalk cliffs of Mers les Bains and le Tréport (the highest in Europe).
-The other sides overlook the plain of Picardy with its vast fields covered with lush grasses as well as villages of the belle époque such as the Cise Wood (a protected natural wood).
-On Ault-onival you will find a huge beach of sand and brings you to the mouth of the river Bay of the Somme à Saint-Valéry-sur-Somme.
+Beware of the Baie de Somme title for Ault.
+Ault is hemmed in on one side by the Mormon chalk cliffs of Mers les Bains and Le Tréport (the highest in Europe).
+The other side overlooks the Picardy plain with its vast fields covered in lush grasses and belle époque villages such as the Cise Wood (a protected natural wood).
+On Ault-onival, you will find a huge sandy beach and that takes you to the mouth of the Bay of the Somme à Saint-Valéry-sur-Somme.

 Weather and Webcam Ault